gaehlerm/SoftwareEngineering/README.md

 <img src=images/programmerActivity.png width="400">

+// get an image without copy right

 You definitely need to take a second look to fully understand the meaning of this plot.
 You will spend only 5% of the time implementing new features!
 5%!
 Not to mention all the meetings you have to attend as well.
 Of course, these numbers are only a very rough estimate.
 They depend on many factors.
 If you are working on a new project where no refactoring (code clean up) is required yet, you will have less code to read.
 Ultimately, you will spend more time coding.
 In a very large project, it takes more time to implement changes.
 It can take a year to become fully productive in a large project!
 But the company has been generating revenue from this code for a long time, so prioritizing the addition of new features is no longer as crucial.
 Either way, I will continue the discussion with the value from the plot.

 The most obvious and undeniable conclusion we can draw from the plot is that software engineering is not about writing code.
 It's about reading code!
 If you can reduce the time required to read code by half, you save more time than you spend writing code in total.
 By a lot.

+## Understandable Code

-I came up with five fundamental rules for software engineering.
+I came up with four fundamental rules for software engineering.
 The first one is:

-**We write code that is easy to understand.**
+**Write code that is easy to understand.**

 Good code is not fancy; it is not complex, and it is not necessarily short.
 Good code is simple.
 It is as simple as it gets.
 Reading good code is not like reading Shakespeare.
-It's ... it's rather like watching some politicians...
-Who's vocabulary consists of only 1000 different words.
-This is beneficial when speaking on television.
-Everyone understands you.
-Even when people are tired or uneducated, they enjoy listening to you.
-They don't have to focus in order to understand you.
+It's rather like reading Harry Potter.
+Who's vocabulary is comparably limited.
+This is beneficial.
+Everyone understands it.
+Even when people are tired they may like reading it.
 I sometimes feel embarrassed because of my poor English skills.
 But writing these lines is really cheering me up.
 Most people reading this book are not native English speakers, and therefore, my somewhat limited language skills may actually be helpful in that regard.
 It makes this book easier to understand.
+And you can write good books nevertheless.
 And with code, it's fairly similar.
 Simple code is good because it is easy to comprehend.

 Good code utilizes only the essential syntax provided by a programming language.
 It is great if you don't know a programming language too well.
 You avoid falling into the trap of using fancy but useless features.
 Don't learn programming languages.
 Learn programming.
 Unless you work for Google or another company developing highly specialized code, you will never need all the gimmicks that modern programming languages have to offer.

 ## Writing correct code

+The second rule of software engineering:

+**Write code that can have as few possible bugs as possible.**

 Now, it is not only important to ensure that the code works, but we also have to verify its correctness.
 The crash of two Boeing airplanes in 2018/2019 was not the first time that software bugs led to catastrophic damage.
 Nor will it be the last time, unfortunately.

 We don't want to be responsible for people dying or companies going bankrupt.
 We want to write impeccable code.
 We want to ensure that there are no bugs to the best of our ability.
 We constantly check that our code is correct.
 We test our code.
-We let our computers test our code.
-We write code to test our code!

-The second rule of software engineering:

-**We write automated tests that cover all of our code.**

-Along with this rule comes the fact that we all make mistakes.
 We're only human after all.
 So we have to write our code accordingly.

+## Cleaning up code

 The third rule of software engineering:

-**We write code that can have as few possible bugs as possible.**

-## Cleaning up code
+**Constantly clean up our code.**

 Now let's return to our lovely plot.
 There is one more substantial chunk of work.
 Modifying the current code.
 Also known as refactoring.
 Yes, as astonishing as it sounds, you have to clean up your code just the same way as you have to clean up your kitchen.
 This process is called refactoring, and its importance cannot be understated.
 It helps you keep the logic of the code under control by sorting things out.
 All the time, over and over again.
 Without refactoring, your code quite quickly becomes a huge mess, making it difficult to implement any changes.
 And there will be a million places where bugs can hide.
 Though changing code always carries the inherent risk of potentially breaking it.
 This is one of the reasons why we need good tests.
 If we have good test coverage, we can change the code with confidence that we won't break it.

-The fourth rule of software engineering:

-**We constantly clean up our code.**

 Now you have an idea of what the life of a programmer will look like.
 Now you know what to look out for.
 Now we can do what you wanted me to do half an hour ago.
 I can explain the fundamental principles of writing good code.

 ## Writing code for a purpose

+The fourth rule of software engineering:

+**Write code to create value for our customers.**

 You might already be working in a company, or you will be soon.
 Your boss is not going to let you write code for a month just because you like it.
 You will be spending a considerable amount of time in meetings and engaging in discussions with others to determine precisely what you should do.
 What your customers want.

-The fifth rule of software engineering:

-**We write code to create value for our customers.**

 If you don't like meetings nor customers, you can stay at home and write whatever code you like.
-But unless you are a genius, the chances of anyone paying you for that are very low.
+But unless you are a genius, the chances of anyone caring about your code are very low.
 It is more rewarding to write mediocre code that is being used than to write brilliant code that no one cares about.

-## The five rules of software engineering
+## The Four Rules of Software Engineering

-These five rules will accompany us throughout our book.
+These four rules will accompany us throughout our book, with a strong emphasis on the first one.

-//make a list of the 5 rules in a box
+---

-- We write code that is easy to understand.
+- Write code that is easy to understand.
-- We write automated tests that cover all of our code.
-- We write code that can have as few possible bugs as possible.
+- Write code that can have as few possible bugs as possible.
-- We constantly clean up our code.
+- Constantly clean up your code.
-- We write code to create value for our customers.
+- Write code to create value for your customers.
+---

+If you like to know more about the other rules, I can recommend you to read dedicated books on testing, refactoring, requirements engineering or similar topics.
+But in this book, we will mainly focus on the first rule.
+Writing code that is easy to understand.

-# 7. Good code: a list of rules
+# 7. Good code: Some Rules of Thumb

-// remove this chapter? we already have the one sentence summary
+// volker: maybe at the end of the book?
+Or spread it accross the book?

 "Truth can only be found in one place: the code." - Robert C. Martin